liz-stippell/spotify_data/README.md

 This repository would not be possible without IFTTTT, Google Sheets, and wherever I got the `convert_google_sheet_url()` function.

 Pull requests should be open.

+For testing, please feel free to use the `.xlsx` Excel spreadsheet (this is for more advanced users) OR use my Google Sheet with my Spotify wrapped: https://docs.google.com/spreadsheets/d/1AUxY8Cjr5MMgrTzoewKzGfqO1fnUzzkOBapEGpt1I7A/edit?gid=0#gid=0

 Any questions about this code, please email me at <a href="mailto:lizstip3@gmail.com">lizstip3@gmail.com</a>